Back to Top

 6. woocommerce_template_loop_price()

-• Role: This tag displays the product’s price in a product loop.
+• Role: As a result, this tag displays the product’s price in a product loop.
 It’s useful for showing the product’s pricing information.

 • Example: